 Syslog-NG seems a bit simpler: fewer moving parts.
 When I’ve looked at it in the past, it seems to be well documented.

 Concerning ELK, there’s a lot of web resources, the documentation is passable, not bad, maybe a bit thin in spots, left me scratching my head a few times.
-(Of course, the problem there might be the head, not the documentation.)
+Of course, the problem there might be my head, not the documentation.

 Platform and Support Costs

-Most people start syslog-NG with a Linux server and a fair-sized disk drive.
-And play it by ear from there.
+Most people start syslog-NG with a Linux server and a fair-sized disk drive, and play it by ear from there.

 Some considerations: how robust does your syslog system have to be?
 Dual servers and disks, versus RAID and more costly storage?
 Backed up?
 How long do you want to retain the syslog data?